Protelis/Protelis-Demo/README.md

 ## How to import

-### IntelliJ IDEA
+### IntelliJ IDEA (recommended option)

-As this project was entirely developed in IntelliJ IDEA there should not be any problem.
+It is enough to open the project and double click on the main `build.gradle.kts`, everything should load up correctly.

 ### Eclipse

-[TODO]: IDK
+It is recommended to install the Protelis plugin from the marketplace, then restart Eclipse.

+[TODO]: # (Import the project, I didn't manage to do it yet.)